 Who we are

-At Rooted in Writing, we believe that every child is a storyteller—and that writing begins long before a pencil meets paper.
-Our mission is to nurture the foundations of joyful, confident writing through hands-on, heart-centered experiences that grow with your child.
+At Rooted in Writing, we believe every child is a storyteller — and that writing begins long before a pencil meets paper.

 Meet the Founder

-Early in my teaching career, I became increasingly disheartened by what I saw happening to writing instruction in many public school settings.
-Rigid, developmentally inappropriate expectations were becoming the norm, with young children being asked to produce work that didn’t match their natural stages of growth.
-The joy and creativity that should be at the heart of writing were being lost.
-During the pandemic, I made the difficult decision to leave the traditional classroom and pursue a new path—one that would let me honor children’s developmental needs and nurture a love of language on their own terms.
+Early in my teaching career, I started noticing something that troubled me.
+In many public school settings, writing instruction had become rigid & developmentally misaligned — young children pushed toward outcomes that didn't match where they actually were.
+The joy & creativity that should be at the heart of writing were quietly disappearing.
+During the pandemic, I made the difficult decision to leave the traditional classroom.
+I needed to find a path that would let me honor how children actually develop.

-That’s why I created Rooted in Writing.
-I wanted to offer families a practical, beautiful way to support writing at home.
-A subscription box model felt like the perfect fit—something that would be both convenient and inspiring.
-Each box is thoughtfully designed to meet children where they are, with high-quality materials, gentle guidance, and open-ended prompts that invite imagination, connection, and confidence.
+That's why I created Rooted in Writing.
+I wanted to give families a practical, beautiful way to support writing at home — something that feels both convenient & inspiring.
+Each box is designed to meet children where they are, with high-quality materials, open-ended prompts, & gentle guidance that invites imagination, connection, & confidence.

-This project is more than just a business—it's a response to everything I’ve witnessed and learned over two decades in education.
-It’s my way of returning to what matters most: nurturing the roots of writing, one child at a time.
+This is more than a business.
+It's a response to everything I've witnessed & learned over two decades in education.
+It's my way of returning to what matters most: nurturing the roots of writing, one child at a time.

 Contact us